jrochkind/cap_git_tools/README.md

 This makes cap_git_tool's tasks available to you, but doesn't automatically wire them up to be used by your `cap deploy`.
 See below.

-**Note** Cap git tools requires you to be executing cap from a directory that is a git checkout.
-Much cap use is doing this already (it's pretty universal using cap for Rails), but it's not technically required by Cap.
-All other cap-git integration solutions I know of also require this, a local git checkout is really the only workable way to do this I know of.

-You probably want to make sure you have an `ssh-agent` set up, or you'll have to enter your private key password to access git several times.
-You will need to be running your cap recipes from a directory with a git checkout (usual behavior for cap usage, but not actually required otherwise by cap).
+You probably want to make sure you have an `ssh-agent` set up, or you'll have to enter your private key password to access git several times. **Note**: You will need to be running your cap recipes from a directory with a git checkout (usual behavior for cap usage, but not actually required otherwise by cap).